 We know social media can be difficult.
 It doesn’t matter if you have little or no digital marketing experience.
-There has never been a better time to start building your dental practice’s online presence.
+There has never been a better time to start building your dental practice’s online presence using dental social media.
 Request a free demo of our services and we’d love to show you step-by-step how to do it!
 My Social Practice is a dental marketing company that tailors your dental marketing.
 Your marketing strategy will be tuned to exactly what your dental practice needs to be successful.

 (Some of the responses in this blog have been edited for length and clarity.)